 Did you know that Polycystic Ovarian Syndrome or PCOS (also known as Polycystic Ovarian Disorder or PCOD) has dozens of different symptoms?
 PCOS is a serious health condition that affects many parts of your body, and can produce a range of intense symptoms.
 From excess hair growth to depression to infertility, the symptoms of PCOS are both wide-ranging and devastating.
 And did you know that the symptoms of PCOS can vary considerably between women?
 Your list of symptoms could be completely different than someone else, even though you both share the same underlying condition.

 We know you’re busy with the daily demands of life, both big and small.
 What’s most important to know is that no matter how terrible your PCOS symptoms, you are not alone in this battle.
-Insulite Laboratories is committed to empowering you to reclaim and transform your health.
+Insulite Health is committed to empowering you to reclaim and transform your health.
 Although there is no cure for PCOS, you can minimize your symptoms and Insulite can help.
 You can create the life of good health and wellbeing you so deserve.
 PCOS need not control you – you can reclaim control of your life.
-The five elements of the Insulite PCOS System target the underlying hormonal imbalances that cause PCOS.
-Find out if the Insulite PCOS System can help you on your personal journey back from PCOS.
+The five elements of the Insulite Natural Hormone Solution for PCOS target the underlying hormonal imbalances that cause PCOS.
+Find out if the Insulite Natural Hormone Solution for PCOS can help you on your personal journey back from PCOS.

 If you have received a diagnosis of PCOS, or suspect you have PCOS, you’ve come to the right place.
 You may be experiencing a variety of symptoms and you may be wondering what could be causing them.
 And, even more importantly, what can you do about your symptoms?